EVAA/Magic-Numbers/README.md

 # Magic-Numbers
-Creates a pattern using magic numbers
+(JAVA) Creates a pattern using magic numbers